“Instant gratification is not soon enough.”

 Keep Monkey Brain Out of Your Budget

-Money which is in your pocket, checking account, or credit card is fair game as far as Monkey Brain is concerned.
-You need to do things which minimize the amount of money Monkey Brain can actually access lest it derail you from your priorities in life.
+Money that is in your pocket, checking account, or credit card is fair game as far as Monkey Brain is concerned.
+You need to do things that minimize the amount of money Monkey Brain can actually access lest it derail you from your priorities in life.

 Keep Monkey Brain Out of Your Investments

 Monkey Brain likes action.
 If given the choice, Monkey Brain would move to Las Vegas and spend every waking moment in a casino.
 Don’t let Monkey Brain turn your investments into its personal casino.